-- b.
+- c.
+Budd-Chiari Syndrome; - 4.
+Malignancies, any of the following: - a.
+Hepatoblastoma, either of the following: - i.
+Nonmetastatic and unresectable; - ii.
+At the time of diagnosis or no later than after two rounds of chemotherapy; - b.
 Hepatoblastoma with pulmonary metastases, any of the following: - i.
 Chest CT is clear of metastases following chemotherapy; - ii.
 A pulmonary wedge resection of the identified tumor reveals margins free of the tumor; - c.
 Hepatocellular carcinoma with no evidence of extrahepatic disease; - d.
-Hemangioendothelioma, any of the following: - i.
-Has failed medical therapy; - ii.
-Associated with life-threatening complications; - 5.
-Metabolic or genetic disorders - a.
+Infantile hemangioma, any of the following: - i.
+The hemangioendothelioma is not responding to medical therapy; - ii.
+The hemangioendothelioma is associated with life-threatening complications; - 5.
+Metabolic or genetic disorders, any of the following: - a.
 Alpha-1 antitrypsin deficiency; - b.
 Wilson's disease; - c.
 Severe urea cycle defects in the first year of life; - d.
 Crigler-Najjar Type I at the time of diagnosis; - e.
 Gestational alloimmune liver disease (previously known as neonatal hemochromatosis); - f.
 Cystic fibrosis with unmanageable complications of portal hypertension; - g.
-Multidrug resistance protein 3 disease that fails to respond to ursodeoxycholdic acid; - h.
-Hereditary tyrosinemia type 1 that is not responsive to medical therapy; - i.
+Multidrug resistance protein-3 (MDR-3) disease that fails to respond to ursodeoxycholic acid; - h.
+Hereditary tyrosinemia type 1, any of the following: - i.
+Progressive liver disease despite compliance with NTBC; - ii.
+Rising AFP while on NTBC; - iii.
+Change in liver imaging with a single nodule measuring > 10 mm or an increase in the number or size of hepatic nodules; - iv.
+Management with NTBC and diet cannot be adequately maintained; - j.
 Glycogen storage disease (GSD), any of the following: - i.
 GSD I, any of the following: - a) Poor metabolic control; - b) Multiple hepatic adenomas; - c) Concern for hepatocellular carcinoma; - ii.
-GSD III or GSD IV, any of the following: - a) Poor metabolic control; - b) Complications of cirrhosis; - c) Progressive hepatic failure; - d) Suspected liver malignancy; - j.
+GSD III or GSD IV, any of the following: - a) Poor metabolic control; - b) Complications of cirrhosis; - c) Progressive hepatic failure; - d) Suspected liver malignancy; - k.
 Fatty acid oxidation defects, any of the following: - i.
 Failed medical therapy; - ii.
-Experience recurrent episodes of complications; - k.
-Primary hyperoxaluria type 1 at the time of diagnosis; - 1.
+Experience recurrent episodes of complications; - 1.
+Primary hyperoxaluria type 1 at the time of diagnosis; - m.
 Organic acidemia, any of the following: - i.
 Metabolic decompensation despite conventional therapy; - ii.
-Uncontrollable hyper-ammonia; - iii.
-Restricted growth; - iv.
-Severe impairment of health-related qualify of life, despite conventional therapy; - m.
-Inborn errors of bile acid synthesis or those refractory to medical therapy; - 6.
-Fibrotic or cirrhotic conditions - a.
-Ductal plate malformations with recurrent cholangitis or complications of portal hypertension; - b.
-Parenteral nutrition-associated liver disease with enteral autonomy and complications of cirrhosis; - 7.
-Miscellaneous conditions
+Uncontrollable hyperammonemia;